-You are expected to attend all lectures, laboratory, seminar and tutorial sessions.
-Attendance is recorded for laboratory, seminar and tutorial sessions.
-Where attendance is compulsory, you will fail a module if you do not attend the required number of classes - even if you pass the examinations and coursework.
-If you do not attend you may miss vital information, including that related to assessed coursework requirements.

-You should attend ALL lectures.
-You will not be able to obtain the same understanding by reading the 'bare bones' notes on from lecture slides: instead you will need to take extensive notes and expand these through your own private reading.
+This year all lectures will be pre-recorded and available to view online.
+There will be additional on-campus seminars to complement the lectures.
+You are expected to attend all seminar, laboratory and tutorial sessions.
+If you do not attend, you may miss vital information, including that related to assessed coursework requirements.
+You should view ALL lectures.
+You will not be able to obtain the same understanding by reading the 'bare bones' notes on lecture slides: instead you will need to take extensive notes and expand these through your own private reading.
 Most students who fail do so because they ignore this advice.